 - 1 tablespoon honey or brown sugar

-- In a glass measuring cup, combine the warm water with the yeast and honey.
+- In a glass measuring cup, combine the warm water with the yeast.
 Let it sit until it starts to bubble and foam.
 If you're using quick yeast or Rapid Rise, skip this step and just mix the yeast with the flour.
 If you do mix the yeast with the flour, use water that is between 120 and 130 degrees.

-- To bake, remove from the refrigerator and press the dough into 4 circles (without a dish) or into two large circles in a pizza dish.
+- To bake, remove from the refrigerator and press the dough into 4 circles (without a dish) or into two large circles.
 Allow it to sit at room temperature for an hour, then bake using your favorite recipe.

 - The crusts can also be partially baked a few hours ahead of time and then topped and re-baked later.

-- Latest Favorite Method: What I like to do is halve the recipe, press it into a 12 inch round on a baking sheet, bake at 425 for 5 minutes or until set, then remove from the baking sheet and let sit at room temperature (usually a few hours) until I am ready to bake it at dinner time.
+- Latest Favorite Method: What I like to do is halve the recipe, press it into a 12 inch round on a baking sheet, bake at 425 for 5 minutes or until set, then remove from the baking sheet and let sit at room temperature (usually a few hours) until dinner time.
 When ready to bake, top the crust as usual and bake directly on the rack for about 10 minutes at 400 or however long you need to melt the cheese and toppings.